SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

             constantProperty = 0
          }
       }
-   !! <REPL Input>:5:26: error: cannot assign to 'let' property 'constantProperty' !! constantProperty = 0
+   !!  <REPL Input>:5:26: error: cannot assign to property: 'constantProperty' is a 'let' constant !! constantProperty = 0
    !! ~~~~~~~~~~~~~~~~ ^
    !! <REPL Input>:2:6: note: change 'let' to 'var' to make it mutable